Avinash10988/Function-errorMetacrafters/README.md

 The smart contract includes the following functions:

-1. `setValueWithRequirement(uint _value)`: Allows setting the value of a state variable, ensuring that the value is greater than zero using the `require()` statement.
+1. `setPositiveValue(uint _value)`: Allows setting the value of a state variable, ensuring that the value is greater than zero using the `require()` statement.

-2. `setValueWithAssertion(uint _newValue)`: Doubles the value of a state variable and verifies the new value satisfies a specific invariant condition using the `assert()` statement.
+2. `function increaseValueWithAssertion(uint _newValue)`: Doubles the value of a state variable and verifies the new value satisfies a specific invariant condition using the `assert()` statement.

-3. `withdrawWithRevert()`: Transfers the entire value of the state variable to the caller and handles specific cases, such as when the value is zero, using the `revert()` statement.
+3. `function withdrawWithZeroCheck()`: Transfers the entire value of the state variable to the caller and handles specific cases, such as when the value is zero, using the `revert()` statement.

 ## Getting Started